Bosch-0/Project-Muggle/README.md

----

 ## 🎨 Design work

 -may work on designs on other open source Bitcoin projects for more rapid prototyping for core.
+-Testing workflows that will feed into design system.
+-

 ### QML based GUI
 This is a major project that will involve a big face lift of the GUI.
 Switching to Qt QML from Qt widgets (details above) is still being discussed so work on this is on hold until that discussion unfolds. ([WIP PR](https://github.com/bitcoin/bitcoin/pull/16883)).
 It's likely I will have the design system established by the QML integration (if it happens) which I can apply to the QML designs.
 Below are some rough ideas that I will be exploring for this design: